 This was the worst idea ever.

-Not only was it impractical, it was ugly, and I happened to be in the single most chic country on the planet.
+Not only was it impractical, it was ugly, and I happened to be in the single most stylish country on the planet.
 Within a few days, I had gone to the market and bought a new purse that wouldn’t get me dagger eyes from the impossibly stylish Italians.

 What Kind of Purse Should You Get?